wunderwuzzi23/blog/content/posts/2024/llm-context-pollution-and-delayed-automated-tool-invocation.md

 Polluting the chat context and planting instructions is a powerful way for an adversary to persist.

-The interesting new discovery here is that an LLM application might prevent the automatic invocation of a tool during the conversation turn the untrusted data entered the chat.
-But the LLM application might happily invoke such tools in subsequent conversations turns.
+The interesting new observation here is that an LLM application might prevent the automatic invocation of a tool during the same conversation turn that untrusted data made it into the chat.
+But an LLM application might happily invoke such tools in subsequent conversations turns.
 This can be exploited by an adversary by planting instructions that execute at a later time.

 Hope this was interesting and helpful.